-The only Elderly waiver service that may be provided in a residential settings outside the member's home is Respite.
+As specified in Iowa Administrative Code, Iowa does not reimburse for room and board costs.
 The provider manuals contain instructions for providers to follow when providing financial information to determine rates.
 It states that room and board cannot be included in the cost of providing services.
 Most respite payments are based upon fee schedules detailed in the Iowa Administrative Code.
 That fee schedule has no allowance for room and board charges.